-Many businesses conduct annual performance reviews to evaluate employee performance.
+Many businesses conduct annual employee reviews to evaluate employee performance.
 These assessments are often utilized to determine bonuses, salary increases, or promotions and are typically conducted by an employee’s direct managers.
 This year, however, the process is likely to look little different for everyone.

 With the challenges surrounding COVID-19 still impacting the vast majority of employers in the United States, employers will have to take a critical look at evaluation processes and protocols of past years.
 Adjustments may be required in order to accommodate for the many unexpected twists and turns of a tumultuous 2020.
-Keep reading for three considerations employers should keep in mind when conducting performance reviews this year.
+Keep reading for three considerations employers should keep in mind when conducting employee reviews this year.

 Any number of factors may have impacted a particular employee’s performance in 2020 – or perhaps the company’s performance as a whole.
 From extended illnesses to the financial stresses associated with the pandemic, 2020 presented unprecedented challenges to the global business community.

-Companies that decide to move forward with performance review tips should consider minimizing or eliminating penalties for missed quotas or other performance goals originally set in 2020.
+Companies that decide to move forward with employee review tips should consider minimizing or eliminating penalties for missed quotas or other performance goals originally set in 2020.
 In such stressful times, it may also be beneficial to frame the conversation around constructive feedback rather than criticism, as that could further demoralize struggling employees.
 Focusing on practical steps employees can take to improve performance can help your business increase overall employee morale and productivity.

-For many businesses, flexibility in performance review tips will also entail conducting the entire process virtually rather than in-person.
+For many businesses, flexibility in employee review tips will also entail conducting the entire process virtually rather than in-person.
 It’s a good idea to consider scheduling your employees’ reviews in advance so they can make any preparations required before appearing on-camera.

 2. Be Mindful of Updated Compliance